throuz/today-weather/README.md

 # today-weather

-Built with Vite, implemented with React, Redux, Axios, and MUI.
+### Built with Vite, implemented with React, Redux, Axios, and MUI.
-RWD, renders correctly on any device.
+### Have RWD, renders correctly on any device.